qmk/qmk_firmware/docs/flashing.md

 Arduino boards and their clones use the [Caterina bootloader](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/bootloaders/caterina) (any keyboard built with a Pro Micro, or clone), and uses the avr109 protocol to communicate through virtual serial.
 Bootloaders like [A-Star](https://www.pololu.com/docs/0J61/9) are based on Caterina.

-To ensure compatability with the Caterina bootloader, make sure this block is present your `rules.mk`:
+To ensure compatibility with the Caterina bootloader, make sure this block is present your `rules.mk`:

     # Bootloader
     #     This definition is optional, and if your keyboard supports multiple bootloaders of